 KnoWhat2Do American Sign Language Videos

-Communication during an emergency is crucial during an emergency.
-Reference KnoWhat2Do's Videos so you can communicate through Sign Language in emergency situations (narration in English, Spanish, and Vietnamese).
+Communication during an emergency is crucial.
+Reference KnoWhat2Do so you can communicate through Sign Language in emergency situations (narration in English, Spanish, and Vietnamese).